 It is the policy of SUNY Sullivan to provide reasonable accommodations for individuals with disabilities.
 Federal law (Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990) established the rights of individuals with disabilities.
 SUNY Sullivan shall comply with all applicable federal laws and regulations regarding reasonable accommodations needed to provide equal opportunity to individuals with disabilities.

 Guidelines and procedures for incoming students seeking accommodations

 - Each student in need of support services such as an accommodation for a disability MUST self-identify to the Dept. of Learning and Student Development in order to determine eligibility to receive special services and accommodations.
 Students must request accommodations each semester they are enrolled.

 - Documentation may or may not be necessary to put accommodations in place.
-Many students choose to provide documentation when they complete the Accommodation Request Form, but you do not need documentation to explore accommodations.
-Please do complete the online process even if you do not have documentation or your documentation is outdated.
+Many students choose to provide their information, but you do not need documentation to explore accommodations.
+Please fill out the self disclosure form, regardless of whether or not you have documentation.